Info-443-Spring-2023/project-1-Cinnamorollx/README.md

 #### Standard Violations

 From our inspection, we don't see any standard violations from our codebase.
 We meet the accessibility requirements with accessible colors and alternative text for images.
+There is however concerns about meeting accessibility standards that fall in hand with screen readers, which we can tell due to the lack of aria-tagging throughout the software.

 #### Design Quality Deficiencies

 We haven't found any design quality deficiencies in our codebase.
 With our automated test, we found that the functions in our app can run correctly without requiring any levels of qualities.
+There is however just the lack of reusability across code, which we discussed in the code smells section regarding **duplicate code** and **long functions**.

 ## Unit/Integration Tests